Jimmy Kimmel Live!: 2025 suspension

 Nexstar Media Group and Sinclair Broadcast Group both announced after the warning that they would pull the show from its ABC affiliates indefinitely in response to Kimmel's comments.
 Shortly afterward, ABC announced that Jimmy Kimmel Live! would be suspended indefinitely; Nexstar stated that its original decision was made unilaterally and was not influenced by any correspondence with the FCC or other agencies, however, it was pointed out that Nexstar has been seeking FCC approval for the acquisition of fellow television broadcaster Tegna Inc.

 Deadline reported that Kimmel had refused to apologize, but had planned to clarify his comments and specifically call out Trump supporters on that night's episode, and that ABC "hope[d] that it will be able to have Kimmel back on the air 'soon', per sources, but whether Kimmel himself is willing is also unclear."
 Variety described the suspension coming after "several prominent conservatives have called for any critic of [Kirk's] work to be silenced, no matter how nuanced the argument may be".
 CNN reported that Disney employees and Kimmel's staff received death threats following Carr's remarks and were doxxed on social media and that the safety of employees and advertisers was a consideration.
 However, Disney said they were reportedly "hopeful" that Kimmel's show will return.

-Numerous figures and organizations called for a boycott of Disney, such as Indivisible and 50501, and there was a spike in Google searches to cancel Hulu and Disney+, along with an increase of posts on Instagram, TikTok, Twitter, and multiple Reddit threads on the topic.
+Numerous figures and organizations called for a boycott of Disney to pressure them to reinstate Kimmel, such as Indivisible and 50501, and there was a spike in Google searches to cancel Hulu and Disney+, along with an increase of posts on Instagram, TikTok, Twitter, and multiple Reddit threads on the topic.
 A Change.org petition, which called for people to boycott "ABC's shows and affiliated streaming platforms," gained 60,000 signatures as of September 19.
 Writers Guild of America West organized a protest outside Walt Disney Studios located in Burbank, California on September 18.
 Writers Guild of America, East also protested outside the headquarters for ABC in New York City on September 19.

 Donald Trump, JD Vance, Dave Portnoy, former Fox News host Megyn Kelly, The Daily Wire commentator Matt Walsh, and MAGA supporters backed Kimmel's suspension.
 On September 22, five days after the suspension and the aforementioned outcry, it was announced that Kimmel would return to the show the following night, though the show remained off the air on Nexstar and Sinclair affiliates.
 On September 26, media companies Sinclair Broadcast Group and Nexstar Media Group announced that they would restore the show on their affiliates that evening.

 Disney said that the return of the show drew 6.26 million viewers, despite not being aired to 23% of households due to preemptions.